- This event has passed.

 - Receive one-on-one coaching from faculty and peer-to-peer coaching with your colleagues

 - Build buy-in for your efforts and invite participation from colleagues in your organization through an optional advisory board and a culminating final presentation

-Participants who work on a organizational change project over the course of the program and submit a final presentation, participate in collaborate coaching and submit a final evaluation are eligible for a certificate of completion issued from AASHE.
+Participants who participate in collaborate coaching, work on an organizational change project over the course of the program and submit a final presentation are eligible for a certificate of completion issued from AASHE.

 Program Design & Tentative Schedule

 How Much Time Will I Spend?